Employment Opportunities

 Social Justice Leadership Internship

-2025-2026 Social Justice Leadership Internship: If you are an undergraduate Illinois student with a passion for supporting student success through workshops, trainings, tabletop games, social media, and would like to work to promote an inclusive campus community, this is the position for you!
+2026-2027 Social Justice Leadership Internship: If you are an undergraduate Illinois student with a passion for supporting student success through workshops, trainings, social media, and would like to work to promote an inclusive campus community, this is the position for you!

 Job Duties

-- Design, develop, and implement new & existing programs on diversity, social justice, and inclusion for undergraduate students.
+• Design, develop, and implement new & existing programs on social justice and inclusion for undergraduate students.

-- Respond to campus requests for workshops on diversity, social justice, and inclusion together with fellow Social Justice Leadership Interns.
+• Respond to campus requests for workshops on social justice and inclusion together with fellow Social Justice Leadership Interns.

 Details